-Especially when legislation is moving quickly through Congress, placing a phone call to your member of Congress's office is the best way to influence your Member's vote.
+Especially when legislation is moving quickly, placing a phone call to your legislator is the best way to make your voice heard.
 Before making a call, write out what you want to say.
+A call typically goes like this:

 - Identify yourself as a constituent and a member of your affiliated organization.
-Ask to leave a brief message for the member of Congress.
-(Example: "As a constituent, I would like the Senator/Representative to support MS research").
 If you are not a constituent, be prepared to explain why you are calling and how the issue impacts you.

-- Briefly provide reasons for your support or opposition.
+- Briefly provide reasons for your support or opposition of the issue/bill.

 - Ask where the member stands on the issue.
 You may also ask for a written reply or a return phone call from staff.